 What happens if you have a PowerTap or a GSC-10 Speed/Cadence sensor or both?
 When the Edge has multiple sources for the same information, it uses a predetermined selection process to go with what it will consider to be the most accurate source.

 - If you have a PowerTap hub connected to your Gamin, it will take speed readings from the PowerTap hub above all other inputs.

 - If you have a GSC-10 Speed/Cadence sensor, the Garmin will take readings from this output over the GPS-calculated distance.

-The key is that the data from either of these sources are seamlessly incorporated into the recorded file, under the distance stream.
-In some cases, the speed in MPH is documented in the file also, as an extension.
+The key is that the data from either source is seamlessly incorporated into the recorded file under the distance stream.
+In some cases, the speed in MPH is documented in the file also as an extension.
 Regardless, each Garmin-produced file has a distance stream of data measured in accumulated meters that serves to measure total distance and speed (both max and average).